MihaiAC/learning-react/learning_react/react_notes/React.md

 Can use component like a normal HTML element.
 Entry point: `ReactDOM.createRoot(entryPoint).render(<App />);`
+Import an image with a relative path -> must do for deployment.

 ### Props ###
 == passing data to components.